• Skip to primary navigation

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.

 Yum!
 Definitely quite the perfect soup for dinner parties, so elegant yet comes together fairly easily.
-Beautiful color and those flavors sound absolutely incredible!
+Beautiful color and those flavors are absolutely incredible!

 Thank you, and indeed it looks great between the color and texture and tastes so good as well.